 Brain anatomical changes in developmental dyscalculia

-When it comes to gray matter, a reduced volume in areas that are thought to play a key role in numerical abilities characterises DD.
+When it comes to grey matter, a reduced volume in areas that are thought to play a key role in numerical abilities characterises DD.
 Basic number processing and calculation depend on a complicated network that includes different and widespread brain areas.
 In dyscalculics, anatomical alteration in gray matter has been reported across almost the entire network.

 These brain regions are linked and communicate by complicated connections among different cortical and subcortical regions.
 Fast and accurate connections between the different brain regions are crucial for efficient transfer and adjustment of information.